| back | forward |

 Wetland indicator: NA

 This species is part of the Spiranthes cernua complex.
-Phylogenetics suggests that this species is an ecologically specific subspecies of S. ochroleuca.
-It can be distinguished by its smaller flowers and non-recurved dorsal sepal and petals and the tendency of the flowers to form a single spiral.
+Pace and Cameron (2017) concluded that this species is an ecologically specific subspecies of S. ochroleuca, however a later study (Hough and Young 2021) found evidence that S. casei is of possible hybrid origin with S. ochroleuca as one of the parent species.
+Spiranthes casei can be distinguished by its smaller flowers and non-recurved dorsal sepal and petals, and the tendency of the flowers to form a single spiral; it is also a polyploid with polyembryonic seeds, while S. ochroleuca is diploid and produces monoembryonic seeds.

 Gleason, Henry A. and A. Cronquist.
 1991.
 Manual of Vascular Plants of